skip to main content

 Corey Patterson of the Chicago Cubs fist bumps teammates while heading back to the dugout during MLB Network's airing of Classic MLB Baseball on Sling TV.

-Sling TV’s media player overlays MLB Network as seen here on a computer browser.
+Sling TV's media player overlays MLB Network as seen here using a Google Chrome browser.
+(Image credit: CableTV.com)

-If you want every national MLB channel, you’ll want to go with the Sling Orange + Blue plan ($60.99/mo.) with the Sports Extra add-on ($15.00/mo.).
-This will get you FOX (in select markets), FS1, TBS, ESPN, MLB Network, and MLB Network Strike Zone.
-You’ll pay $79.99 a month total, which is slightly better than DIRECTV’s CHOICE plan ($89.99/mo.), and you won’t be locked into a two-year contract.
+If you want every national MLB channel, you’ll want to go with the Sling Orange & Blue plan ($60.99/mo.) with the Sports Extra add-on ($15.00/mo.).
+This will get you FOX and NBC in select markets, as well as FS1, TBS, ESPN, MLB Network, and MLB Network Strike Zone.
+You’ll pay roughly $76 a month total, which is significantly cheaper than DIRECTV’s CHOICE plan ($94.99/mo.), and that’s before you tack on DIRECTV’s RSN fee.

 MLB content: